fredzica/note-taking-api/README.md

-# node-ts-api
+# note-taking-api

-A simple template for Typescript Node.js projects serving APIs with Express.
+A note taking app served through a REST API.

 ## How to run

+This was developed and tests under node.js v16.16.0 and npm v8.11.0.

 The `npm` command is used to run this app.
+Before anything else, run `npm install` to install the dependencies.

 - `npm start` starts the node server.
 - `npm test` runs the automated tests.